-technical assistance provided by the Joint United Nations Programme on AIDS (UNAIDS), the Stop TB Partnership, Roll Back Malaria, WHO and bilaterals, along with financing by the Bill and Melinda Gates Foundation and the Open Society Institute to support country teams, all contributed to making Round 8 a success.
-The 94 new proposals approved in Round 8 are worth US\$ 2.75 billion over a two-year period, bringing the value of the Global Fund's total portfolio to more than US\$ 15 billion, with grants in 140 countries.
+technical assistance provided by the Joint United Nations Program on AIDS (UNAIDS), the Stop TB Partnership, Roll Back Malaria, WHO and bilaterals, along with financing by the Bill and Melinda Gates Foundation and the Open Society Institute to support country teams, all contributed to making Round 8 a success.
+The 94 new proposals approved in Round 8 are worth US\$ 2.75 billion over a twoyear period, bringing the value of the Global Fund's total portfolio to more than US\$ 15 billion, with grants in 140 countries.

-In 2008, the panel that makes recommendations to the Board about renewal of grants for the second phase of their lifecycle (years three to five) made "Go" or "Conditional Go" recommendations for all 56 grants reviewed.
-A total of 60 Phase 2 agreements were signed in 2008 for a total value of US\$ 1.04 billion.
-Additionally, of the 63 grants reviewed for Rolling Continuation Channel eligibility in 2008, 26 (41 percent) qualified.
-This qualification rate was 11 percent higher than in 2007.
+In 2008, the panel that makes recommendations to the Board about renewal of grants for the second phase of their lifecycle (years three for all 56 grants reviewed.
+A total of 60 Phase 2 agree-The Global Fund's eighth funding round (which was ments were signed in 2008 for a total value of US\$ 1.04 billion.
+Additionally, of the 63 grants reviewed for Rolling Continuation Channel eligibility in 2008, 26 (41 percent) gualified.
+This gualification rate was 11 percent higher than in 2007.